ProST: Progressive Sub-task Training for Pareto-Optimal Multi-agent Systems Using Small Language Models: Limitations

 \section{Limitations}

 \paragraph{Generalizability} We use \appworld{} as a test bed for complex reasoning problems.
-While our design for the agents i.e., their roles, are broadly applicable to many agentic frameworks, and is not \appworld{} specific, some aspects of our modeling and agentic design are influenced by specifics of \appworld{}.
+While our design for the agents i.e., their roles, and \algo{} training paradigm are broadly applicable to many agentic frameworks, and is not \appworld{} specific (detailed explanation in Appendix \ref{appendix:prost_generalizability}), some aspects of our modeling and agentic design are influenced by specifics of \appworld{}.
 For example, we showed through ablation studies that the order of introducing subtasks in \algo{} does indeed matter.
 However, the choice of introducing the first and last subtasks at the end of training is specific to \appworld{}, and it may not generalize well to other benchmarks.

 \paragraph{Training Data} The training dataset is LLM generated.
-While we only use successful trajectories, the overall quality of these trajectories (e.g., diversity, reasoning correctness etc.) has not been evaluated.
-Also, the instances are created using a closed-source LLM (\texttt{Claude-3.7-Sonnet}).
+While we only use successful trajectories, the overall quality of these trajectories (e.g., diversity) has not been evaluated.
+Also, some parts of the multi-agent training instances are created using a closed-source LLM (\texttt{Claude-3.7-Sonnet}).
+LLM generation of synthetic data using frontier (non open-source) models, while widely used \citep{saqib2025teaching, wang2025critique, li2023synthetic, tang2023does}, has its limitations in terms of reproducibility.
 We will release these instances to ensure replicability and comparisons against other methods for training agents.
 However, the standard issues of using closed-source LLM will make it difficult to compare against other means of generating training data, unless the method is replicated.
 We will release code and data to support replicability as much as possible.

 \paragraph{Inference-time Computation Cost} \Algo{} optimizes agents in multi-agent architectures such that models perform better at similar inference time cost, measured in \flops{}.
 However, our analysis does not include memory considerations.
 This can be a significant bottleneck as we load multiple instantiations of SLMs, leading to a large GPU overhead.
 For instance, when loading the \texttt{14-14-14} multi-agent system, we need one H100 GPU (80GB each) for each agent, totaling around 240GB of memory.
 While parameter count is taken into account during inference computation cost, we do not account actual cost of loading the whole.
 We thus carefully scope our claims to only runtime costs as measured by \flops{}.